 - Doubles up as gardening twine

-- Approx 70-80 yards depending on thickness of wool.
+- Approx 70-80 yards depending on thickness of yarn

-- Needle size would depend on your pattern not the wool itself
+- Needle size would depend on your pattern, not the yarn itself